hummingbot/hummingbot/documentation/docs/installation/docker.md

-# Running Hummingbot with Docker
+# Running Hummingbot via Docker

 Using a pre-compiled version of `hummingbot` from Docker allows you to run `hummingbot` with a single line command.

 Docker images of `hummingbot` are available on Docker Hub at [coinalpha/hummingbot](https://hub.docker.com/r/coinalpha/hummingbot).

-## Docker installation guides
+## Docker Installation Guides

-The instructions below assume you already of Docker installed.
+The instructions below assume you already have Docker installed.
 If you do not have it installed, you can follow the installation guides:

 - [Docker for Windows](/installation/docker_windows/)
 - [Docker for MacOS](/installation/docker_macOS/)